andrewcparnell/Rfternoon/README.md

----
-title: "Rfternoon: advanced R in a few hours"
+## Rfternoon: advanced R in a few hours
-author: "Andrew Parnell"
-date: "May 2020"
-output: html_document
----

 Module pre-requisites can be found [here](https://andrewcparnell.github.io/Rfternoon/Prerequisites.html).
 All the raw files and code can be found [here](https://www.github.com/andrewcparnell/Rfternoon) (click 'Download ZIP' near the top right if you want offline versions of everything).